chargebyte/chargebyte-docs/docs/source/getting_started.rst

    2025-08-15T11:00:10.015221+0200 parsley manager[240427]: [INFO] bsp:CbParsleyDr  :: CP state change from A to B
    2025-08-15T11:00:10.084986+0200 parsley manager[240427]: [INFO] bsp:CbParsleyDr  :: handle_pwm_off: setting new duty cycle of 100.0% (ignored)
    2025-08-15T11:00:10.131495+0200 parsley manager[240428]: [INFO] connector:EvseM  :: All errors cleared

-After that, the EV  should establish an ethernet connection to the CCY.
-The EV simulator discovers the V2G service of the CCY and establishes a TCP connection.
+After that, the EV  should establish an ethernet connection to the Charge Control Y. The EV simulator discovers the MCS service of the Charge Control Y and establishes a TCP connection.
 Both hosts negotiate the protocol ISO 15118-20 and start a charging session.

 .. code-block:: console